ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 5. Transforming and Visualizing Tabular Data

 - :card_index: __Dates__: Feb 19-23 _(Holiday Feb-19)_
-- :paperclip: __Topics__: We continue reviewing manipulation of data frames with the _data plying_ framework provided by the package `"dplyr"`.
-Likewise, we review the visualization paradigm of `"ggplot2"` which is based on data frames.
-In addition, we'll briefly introduce  cluster analysis which involves the other major unsupervised learning flavor used to find groups in data.
+- :paperclip: __Topics__: We continue reviewing manipulation of data frames with an introduction to the _data plying_ framework provided by the package `"dplyr"`.
+Likewise, we begin reviewing the visualization paradigm of `"ggplot2"` which is based on data frames.
 - :file_folder: __Notes__:
     + [Introduction to `"dplyr"`](../tutorials/05-intro-to-dplyr.md) (tutorial)
     + [Grammar of Graphics framework](../slides/18-grammar-graphics.pdf) (slides)
-    + Cluster Analysis
 - :book: __Reading__:
     + ["dplyr" tutorial](../slides/17-dplyr-tutorial.pdf) (by Hadley Wickham)
     + ["ggplot2" lecture](../slides/19-ggplot-lecture.pdf) (by Karthik Ram)